-Blurry or hazy vision and nighttime glare or halo may be a sign that you have a cataract.
+Blurry or hazy vision and nighttime glare may be a sign that you have a cataract.
 A cataract occurs when the normally clear lens inside the eye becomes cloudy or opaque.
 Age is the most common culprit, but medication use, diseases (like diabetes), and trauma can also cause the lens to cloud.
 A cataract can also be present at birth.
-When a cataract deteriorates your vision, your best option is the surgical removal of the cataract and placement of an intraocular lens that permanently corrects your vision.
+When a cataract affects your vision, your best option is the surgical removal of the cataract and placement of an intraocular lens that permanently corrects your vision.

 Cataract surgery is an outpatient procedure that takes less than 15 minutes to perform using only light sedation.
-Most people experience no pain and enjoy a rapid recovery.
+Most people experience no pain and have a rapid recovery.
 Our approach improves your vision and gets you back to enjoying your normal activities as quickly as possible.

 Duke Health offers locations throughout the Triangle.
 Find one near you.